EMERGENCE AGITATION

 -

-Can a simple IV drug prevent post-surgery agitation?
+Can a simple IV drug stop post-surgery agitation? new trial aims to find out.

-Symptom relief Not yet recruitingThis study compares two medicines given through a vein—dexmedetomidine and lidocaine—to see which one better prevents confusion and restlessness (called emergence agitation) when waking up from sinus surgery.
+Symptom relief Not yet recruitingThis study will test two different medicines given through a vein to see which one better prevents confusion and agitation when waking up from sinus surgery.
 About 80 adults having planned sinus surgery will take part.
-The goal i…
+Each person will get either dexmedetomidine or lidocaine, and…

 Matched conditions: EMERGENCE AGITATION